Pierre-Lannoy/wp-sessions/README.md

 * display sessions and accounts statistics - see `wp help sessions analytics` for details.

 For a full help on WP-CLI commands in Sessions, please [read this guide](WP-CLI.md).

+> __Sessions__ is part of [PerfOps One](https://perfops.one/), a suite of free and open source WordPress plugins dedicated to observability and operations performance.

 __Sessions__ is a free and open source plugin for WordPress.
 It integrates many other free and open source works (as-is or modified).
 Please, see 'about' tab in the plugin settings to see the details.